ashishroyx/MandlacX-LP/README.md

 ## ⏳ If I Had More Time…

-- 🧪 Add unit and integration tests for key components.
 - 📱 Improve responsiveness across mobile and tablet breakpoints.
 - 🎨 Add support for dark mode and theme switching.
 - 🔄 Implement animations and transitions between 3D scenes.
-- 🧱 Modularize and optimize component structure for scalability.
-- ☁️ Integrate backend APIs to fetch and update 3D scene data.
 - 📊 Add performance profiling and loading states for large assets.

 ---